Dedicated Development Team: A Mere Name or a Real Characteristic?

 A portfolio of the chosen agency can tell a lot.
 Usually, the main information about the projects developed by a company is mentioned on their corporate website, but you can ask for information about more case studies via email.
 Are there a lot of them?
 Are there any major companies you are familiar with?
 Do the solutions seem successful?
 Is there a project similar to yours?

 To understand if the development team can handle your project, you should make sure that they had experience in creating solutions of the same scope in the same industry field.

 If you see a client’s name in a projects portfolio or in Clutch reviews, find them on LinkedIn and ask about their experience with the company.
 You can also ask the team to provide you with a list of clients.
 Talk to these people and ask them what was good about cooperating with the company, what could be improved, and how satisfactory the outcome was.

 Peer reviews are the most honest and fair assessment of one’s service.
 If you talk to former clients of a software development company, you get a clear picture of what your cooperation may look like.

 Look at how long the company exists and how much it managed to achieve in these years.
 Does this company have a good name?
 Does it have devoted partners?
 What about its online presence?
 Does it participate in anything else besides development, such as social responsibility initiatives or community events?

 It is good if the company has a clear mission, a story, and a corporate culture.
-While it does not affect their development performance, you will find communication with such a team to be much easier.
+While it does not affect their development performance, you will find communication with such team to be much more pleasant.